RL4AA/RL4AA26/content/_index.md

 ---
 ---

-## What is RL4AA'25?
+## What is RL4AA'26?

 {{< ontheright src="logos/rl4aa_logo.png" invert="true" >}}

-RL4AA'25 is the third instalment of the workshop series organised by the [Reinforcement Learning for Autonomous Accelerators (RL4AA) Collaboration](https://rl4aa.github.io/).
-After two very successful workshops in 2023 and 2024 in Karlsruhe and Salzburg, we are excited to announce the next workshop for 2025.
-RL4AA'25 will be hosted by DESY in the beautiful port city of Hamburg, Germany.
+RL4AA'26 is the fourth instalment of the workshop series organised by the [Reinforcement Learning for Autonomous Accelerators (RL4AA) Collaboration](https://rl4aa.github.io/).
+After three very successful workshops in 2023, 2024 and 2025 in Karlsruhe, Salzburg and Hamburg, we are excited to announce the next workshop for 2026.
+RL4AA'26 will be hosted by the University of Liverpool in the beautiful port city of - you guessed it - Liverpool, UK.

 The workshop will bring together experts from the fields of machine learning, accelerator physics, and high-performance computing to discuss the latest developments in the field of reinforcement learning for autonomous accelerators.
 The workshop will feature invited talks, contributed talks, and poster sessions, as well as a panel discussion on the future of autonomous accelerators.